A Wasserstein index of dependence for random measures: Wasserstein distance between L evy measures

 \section{Wasserstein distance between L\'evy measures}

-In this section we introduce the extended Wasserstein distance between L\'evy measures, highlight its relation to the {\em classical} Wasserstein distance between probability measures and state some key properties to support the intuition underlying the Wasserstein index of dependence.
+In this section we introduce the extended Wasserstein distance between L\'evy measures, highlight its relation to the {\em classical} Wasserstein distance between probability measures and state some key properties underlying the Wasserstein index of dependence.
 We refer to the supplement for additional results on this optimal transport problem and in particular for the dual formulation, which is pivotal in the proof of Theorem~\ref{th:main}.
-We first introduce the classical framework and refer to \cite{Santambrogio2015, Villani2003, PanaretosZemel2018} for exhaustive references.
+We first introduce the classical framework and refer to \citet{Santambrogio2015, Villani2003, PanaretosZemel2018} for exhaustive accounts.